Colonoscopy

 Do I really need someone with me after colonoscopy?

-Yes, this is very important.
+If you have conscious sedation, yes, this is very important.
 The sedation given can have effects, which last some 24 hours after the colonoscopy.
 You can become forgetful and also sleepy again.

 Your test may be cancelled if you do not arrange to have someone to collect you and stay with you for the next 24 hours.

-We strongly recommend that for the next 24 hours you:
+If you have conscious sedation we strongly recommend that for the next 24 hours you:

 • Do not drive